Jay4488/chatbots_for_document_based_QA/README.md

 # chatbots-for-document-based-Q-A.

+### FIRST INSTALL LL THE DEPENDENCIES USING pip install requirements.txt

 🔹 Summary of the Notebook
 Purpose:
 To create a vector-based document retrieval system using ChromaDB and integrate it with a Generative AI model for intelligent querying and responses.